-The Discovery Guide will be used as a supplement or an addendum to the guidance regarding discovery set forth in The Arbitrator's Manual, published by SICA, and particularly the provisions in the section entitled, "Prehearing Conference," at pages 11-16.
-The Arbitrator's Manual is compiled by members of SICA as a guide for arbitrators, and is designed to supplement and explain the Uniform Code of Arbitration as developed by SICA.
+supplement and explain the Uniform Code of Arbitration as developed by SICA.
 By the terms of The Arbitrator's Manual, the procedures and policies contained therein are discretionary and may be changed by the arbitrators.
 Further, nothing in the Discovery Guide, including The Document Production Lists, precludes the parties from voluntarily agreeing to an exchange of documents in a manner different from that set forth in the Discovery Guide.

-The Discovery Guide consists of introductory and instructional text, and fourteen

-Document Production Lists.
+The Discovery Guide consists of introductory and instructional text, and fourteen Document Production Lists.
 It is intended for use by arbitrators in customer arbitrations only.
 These lists include the following (parenthetical references refer to the party from whom documents are sought):

-- List 1: Documents To Be Produced In All Customer Cases (Firm/Associated Person(s)) - List 2: Documents To Be Produced In All Customer Cases (Customer) - List 3: Churning (Firm/Associated Person(s)) - List 4: Churning (Customer) - List 5: Failure To Supervise (Firm/Associated Person(s)) - List 6: Failure To Supervise (Customer) - List 7: Misrepresentation/Omissions (Firm/Associated Person(s)) - List 8: Misrepresentation/Omissions (Customer) - List 9: Negligence/Breach Of Fiduciary Duty (Firm/Associated Person(s)) - List 10: Negligence/Breach Of Fiduciary Duty (Customer) - List 11: Unauthorized Trading (Firm/Associated Person(s)) - List 12: Unauthorized Trading (Customer) - List 13: Unsuitability (Firm/Associated Person(s)) - List 14: Unsuitability (Customer).
+- List 1: Documents To Be Produced In All Customer Cases (Firm/Associated Person(s)) - List 2: Documents To Be Produced In All Customer Cases (Customer) - List 3: Churning (Firm/Associated Person(s)) - List 4: Churning (Customer) - List 5: Failure To Supervise (Firm/Associated Person(s)) - List 6: Failure To Supervise (Customer) - List 7: Misrepresentation/Omission (Firm/ Associated Person(s)) - List 8: Misrepresentation/Omission (Customer) - List 9: Negligence/Breach Of Fiduciary Duty (Firm/Associated Person(s)) - List 10: Negligence/Breach Of Fiduciary Duty (Customer) - List 11: Unauthorized Trading (Firm/ Associated Person(s)) - List 12: Unauthorized Trading (Customer) - List 13: Unsuitability (Firm/Associated Person(s)) - List 14: Unsuitability (Customer).

-The Office of Dispute Resolution ("ODR") of NASD Regulation will provide the parties with the Discovery Guide including the Document Production Lists at the time ODR serves the statement of claim.
-The document production requirements in the first two Document Production Lists, "List 1, Documents To Be Produced In All Customer Cases: Firm/Associated Person(s)," and "List 2, Documents To Be Produced In All Customer Cases: Customer," would apply in virtually all cases involving member-customer or associated person-customer disputes, unless the arbitrator(s), in the exercise of discretion, determines that some or all of the documents in the relevant Document Production Lists should not be produced.
-For cases in which allegations of churning, failure to supervise, misrepresentation/omissions, negligence/breach of fiduciary duty, unauthorized trading, or unsuitability are stated, additional Document Production Lists (e.g., Document Production Lists 3 and 4 - Churning) provide additional guidance.
-If a Document Production List is applicable, the Discovery Guide is drafted to guide the arbitrator(s) to order production, unless in the exercise of discretion, the arbitrator(s) believes that there is good cause not to order production.
+The ODR will provide the parties with the Discovery Guide including the Document Production Lists at the time ODR serves the statement of claim.
+The document production requirements in the first two Document Production Lists, "List 1, Documents To Be Produced In All Customer Cases: (Firm/Associated Person(s))," and "List 2, Documents To Be Produced In All Customer Cases: Customer," would apply in virtually all cases involving member-customer or associated person-customer disputes, unless the arbitrator(s), in the exercise of discretion, determines that some or all of the documents in the relevant Document Production Lists should not be produced.
+For cases in which allegations of churning, failure to supervise, misrepresentation/omission, negligence/breach of fiduciary duty, unauthorized trading, or unsuitability are stated, additional Document Production Lists (e.g., Document Production Lists 3 and 4-Churning) provide additional guidance.
+If a

+Document Production List is applicable, the Discovery Guide is drafted to guide the arbitrator(s) to order production, unless in the exercise of discretion, the arbitrator(s) believes that there is good cause not to order production.